 NLP has many subfields, including computational linguistics, syntax analysis, speech recognition, machine translation, and more.

-Natural language processing works by taking unstructured data and creating a model of it.
+Natural language processing works by taking unstructured text and converting it into a correct format or a structured text.
 It works by building the algorithm and training the model on large amounts of data analyzed to understand what the user means when they say something.

 What is natural language understanding?

-NLU is a subset of NLP that uses the semantic analysis of text to understand the meaning of sentences.
+NLU is a subset of natural language processing that uses the semantic analysis of text to understand the meaning of sentences.

-So, NLU uses computational methods to understand text and produce a result.
+So, NLU uses computational methods to understand the text and produce a result.

 NLU can be used in many different ways, including understanding dialogue between two people, understanding how someone feels about a particular situation, and other similar scenarios.